ekmett/cadenza/test/README.md

 partials after dispatch caches saturate.
 Numeric properties use independent `BigInteger` operations and quotient/remainder identities, including signed intermediates and promotion boundaries.

+Numeric edge checks also create an uncached source for each boundary case and compare fresh primitive sites with sites that have already seen large integers.
+This prevents early promotion in a long property sequence from hiding bugs in the original integer specialization.
+Both histories replay ordinary values and the boundary case on the same function.

+Four fixed generated function bodies are also replayed through one parsed factory per backend, with changing numeric representations, branch choices, captures, and retained partial applications.
+Weighted result terms make each input observably relevant even when a random subexpression ignores it.
+Two of those bodies have a separate Graal-specific test that verifies installed last-tier code before numeric and captured-environment transitions.
+This does not compile every soak program.

 The regular suite samples 160 generated programs.
 A larger run is a separate Gradle task, with its own results and bounded test heap: